quicwg/base-drafts/draft-ietf-quic-http.md

 A PRIORITY frame identifies a request to priotize, and a request upon which that request is dependent.
-A request is identified by the stream ID of a request when the corresponding PUSH or PUSH_DEPENDENT flag is not set.
+A request is identified by the stream ID of a request when the corresponding PUSH_PRIORITIZED or PUSH_DEPENDENT flag is not set.
 Setting the PUSH or PUSH_DEPENDENT flag causes the frame to identify a PUSH_PROMISE using a Push ID (see {{frame-push-promise}} for details).

 A PRIORITY frame MAY identify no request by using a stream ID of 0; as in
 {{!RFC7540}}, this makes the request dependent on the root of the dependency